Juchnowski/resource/README.md

 # Universal resource handling class template for C++
 This is the unviersal class resource class.
-All init and cleanup routines can be expressed as policies, with a good defaults already provided.
+All init, cleanup routines can be expressed as policies, with good defaults already provided.
+Policies can also be used to choose storage and copy behaviour.

 ## replacing `unique_ptr`
 ```cpp